When Should You Be Concerned About Your Older Parents?

 Lack of transportation can be a common cause of loneliness for older adults, particularly during winter months, so if that’s a concern for your loved one you can explore alternative options like a local senior van — many town senior centers offer such options — or a ride-sharing app.

-In addition, many senior centers have been offering online and virtual programming during the pandemic.
-If your parent isn’t able to leave the house or is concerned about exposure to COVID-19, explore the options that are available to them.
-This can also be a time to consider other living options, like a senior community or assisted living facility, where programming is easily accessible.
+If your parent can’t leave the house, explore the options that are available to them.
+This can also be a time to consider other living options, like an independent living community or assisted living facility, where programming is easily accessible.

 Have a conversation — and listen carefully